araxnoid-code/ROTTA-rs/README.md

 # ROTTA-rs
 AI framework built on the rust programming language

-## version 0.0.2
+## version 0.0.3
 ### New
+- negative indexing for sum_axis, slice, indexing, reshape.
+- reshape
+- to_shape
+- slice
-- Softplus
+- permute
-- ln
+- requires_grad
-- powi
+- Mean Absolute Error
-- sigmoid
+- Mean Square Error
-- mul operation for tensor
-- sub operation for tensor
+- sign(just for arrayy)
-- rename 'reshape' method to 'to_shape' in Arrayy
-- update the algorithm of cross entropy loss
-- update the algorithm of indexing on Arrayy
+- abs
+- sum function

+### Optimalization
+- optimizing operations with scalars

 ### fix bug
-- fix bug in tensor broadcasting
+- fixed a bug in basic math in arrayy
-- fix bug in derivative of divided for tensor
+- fixed backward error in multiple tensor

 you can see other versions via this [link](https://github.com/araxnoid-code/ROTTA-rs/tags)